AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 Have a look at the following documents for more information and details on the Universal Editor features.

 * If you want to get up-and-running as quickly as possible, please see the [Getting Started with the Universal Editor in AEM](/help/implementing/universal-editor/getting-started.md) document.
-* See the document [Getting Started with the Universal Editor in AEM](/help/implementing/universal-editor/getting-started.md#sameorigin) for more details on this OSGi configuration.
+* See the document [Getting Started with the Universal Editor in AEM](/help/implementing/universal-editor/getting-started.md#sameorigin) for more details on the necessary OSGi configurations.
-* See the document [Configuring OSGi for Adobe Experience Manager as a Cloud Service](/help/implementing/deploying/configuring-osgi.md) for details on OSGi in AEM.
 * See the document [Getting Started with the Universal Editor in AEM](/help/implementing/universal-editor/getting-started.md#connection) for more details on the connection metadata.
 * See the document [Universal Editor Architecture](/help/implementing/universal-editor/architecture.md#service) for more details on the structure of the Universal Editor.
 * See the document [Local AEM Development with the Universal Editor](/help/implementing/universal-editor/local-dev.md) for more details on how to connect to a self-hosted version of the Universal Editor.